nmarwah7/tiktok_hackathon_interstellar/README.md

    - Download the notebooks from this repository to your own environment (local machine or preferred IDE).

 2. **Adjust File Paths:**
-   - If the notebooks use Google Drive mounting, replace it with the file paths on your local computer.
+   - All the notebooks use Google Drive mounting.
+After downloading to your personal environment, you can delete it or replace it with the file paths on your local computer.
-   - Make sure your dataset and any required files are correctly referenced.
+   - for **Data_Preprocessing.ipynb**, **do not need to re-run** the notebook as the output has already been saved as separate data files.
+Please refer to the section **Pseudo Ground-truth Labelling** for the algorithm for ground-truth labeling and related results.
+   - The **Feature_Engineering_and_Model.ipynb** contains the baseline models (SVM and Logistic regression).
+Please refer to the beginning of the notebook for user guide.
+   - Similar for the **FineTuning.ipynb**, please refer to the beginning of the notebook for detailed user guide